-This explainer was last updated on January 18, 2024.
+This explainer was last updated on May 19, 2026.

 How Do States Maintain Voter Lists?

 The framework for voter list maintenance is determined by federal law.
-Most notably, the National Voter Registration Act of 1993 (NVRA), or “motor voter” law, requires states to offer voter registration at DMVs and other state agencies, and that bulk removals cannot occur within 90 days of an election.
+Most notably, the National Voter Registration Act of 1993 (NVRA), or “motor voter” law, requires states to offer voter registration at DMVs and other state agencies, and it prohibits systematic removals of registrants within 90 days of an election.
 The law also mandates voter list maintenance to be non-discriminatory and conducted in accordance with the Voting Rights Act.
 The act limits the reasons for a voter’s removal from a voting list to a voter’s death, felony conviction, mental incapacity, a change in address outside of the previous jurisdiction, or at the voter’s request.
 The NVRA does not specify the procedures states must follow for the removal process except for requiring a mailed notice to voters who are suspected to have changed their address.
 A handful of states are exempt from the NVRA (Idaho, Minnesota, New Hampshire, Wisconsin, and Wyoming), since at the time of NVRA passage, they all offered same-day registration at polling places.
 North Dakota is also exempt since it does not have voter registration.

 A decade after the NVRA became law, Congress also passed the Help America Vote Act of 2002 (HAVA), which required states to develop a “single, uniform, official, centralized, interactive computerized statewide voter registration list,” and to coordinate voter records with other state agencies.
 HAVA also clarified the language in the NVRA that bars removing a voter simply for failure to vote in an election.
 However, HAVA does permit the removal of voters who do not respond to an address confirmation mailing and subsequently don’t vote for two federal general elections.